The Cocoa and Forests Initiative Action Plan

 3. WHAT ARE THE KEY COMMITMENTS IN THE COCOA & FORESTS INITIATIVE?

 The first priority is the protection and restoration of forests that have been degraded.
-To this end, the signatory governments and companies have pledged no further conversion of forest land for cocoa production and have committed to the phased elimination of illegal cocoa production and sourcing in protected areas.
+To this end, the governments and companies have pledged no further conversion of forest land for cocoa production and have committed to the phased elimination of illegal cocoa production and sourcing in protected areas.

 Both countries are introducing a differentiated approach for improved management of forest reserves, based on the level of degradation of forests.
 In 2019, the government of Côte d’Ivoire adopted and published a new forest code which, among other things, put forth policies for the promotion of cocoa agroforestry to restore degraded land, improve forest cover, and promote sustainable livelihoods and agriculture in the classified forests and rural zones.
 Both governments have shared maps on forest cover and land-use, and continue to update the maps, including socio-economic data on cocoa farmers, to inform private sector investments.
 Companies have made significant investments in the promotion of cocoa agroforestry and the restoration of degraded forests.